-Brighter Green is co-hosting The Good Food Hero Summit in Suzhou, China, along with the Good Food Fund, part of the China Biodiversity Conservation and Green Development Foundation from August 15th – 17th.
+Brighter Green is co-hosted The Good Food Hero Summit in Suzhou, China, along with the Good Food Fund, part of the China Biodiversity Conservation and Green Development Foundation from August 15th – 17th.
 Every summer, we invite change-makers from across China—the Good Food Heroes—to share their project ideas at the Summit and learn and receive mentorship from global leaders about how to practically promote research and action towards a sustainable food system in China and beyond.
 This is the third summit and information about the first and summits can be found here and here.

-This year’s theme is “Into the 2020s.”
+This year’s theme was “Into the 2020s.”
 The 2020s is going to be the turning point in human history and it will be an important decade to achieve the UN sustainable development goals, mitigate climate change, slow the biodiversity loss, and meet the rising demand for food.
 Centered around this theme, the summit invites its speakers and delegates to think ahead for the next ten years how we can bring about/back a plant-forward diet, support better practices in animal welfare, and reduce food waste and plastic pollution.

-Speakers are coming from world-level academic and professional backgrounds.
-They include, our Executive Director, Mia MacDonald, Rafi Taherian (Yale University), Peggy Neu (Monday Campaigns), David Havelick (Harvard University), Becky Ramsing (John Hopkins University’s Center for a Livable Future), Kelley Wind (Coalition for Healthy School Food), Chavalit Frederick Tsao (IMC Pan Asia Alliance Group), Xi Chunling (International Cooperation Committee on Animal Welfare), Zhou Zunguo (Compassion in World Farming), Melinda Hou (Compassion in World Farming), Shi Yan (Shared Harvest), Dr. Yuan Changzheng (Zhejiang University), Prof. Zong Geng (Harvard T.H.
+Speakers are came from world-level academic and professional backgrounds.
+They included, our Executive Director, Mia MacDonald, Rafi Taherian (Yale University), Peggy Neu (Monday Campaigns), David Havelick (Harvard University), Becky Ramsing (John Hopkins University’s Center for a Livable Future), Kelley Wind (Coalition for Healthy School Food), Chavalit Frederick Tsao (IMC Pan Asia Alliance Group), Xi Chunling (International Cooperation Committee on Animal Welfare), Zhou Zunguo (Compassion in World Farming), Melinda Hou (Compassion in World Farming), Shi Yan (Shared Harvest), Dr. Yuan Changzheng (Zhejiang University), Prof. Zong Geng (Harvard T.H.
 Chan School of Public Health), and Simon Yang (MSC).

 More about our partners: